amrangry/iOS-awesome-pods-/README.md

 Contributions
 ---
 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.

+Code of Conduct
+---
+I aim to share my knowledge and findings as i work daily to improve our apps, for our community, in a safe and open space.
+We work as we live, as kind and considerate human beings who learn and grow from giving and receiving positive, constructive feedback.

 Author
 ---